MikVR7/Homie/💡project-docs/docs/UI_AI_SUGGESTION.md

 ### Dynamic Granularity
 - **User Action:** The user clicks the "Add Granularity" button on a category card (e.g., "Documents").
-- **Backend Call:** The frontend sends a request to the `/api/file-organizer/add-granularity` endpoint.
+- **Backend Call:** The frontend sends a request to `/api/file-organizer/add-granularity`.
+This endpoint supports two modes:
+    1.  **Proposed Folder:** If the files for the "Documents" category have *not* yet been moved, the request **must** include the `file_paths` array containing the source paths of all files destined for that category.
+The `folder_path` will be the proposed destination (e.g., `.../Destination/Documents`).
+    2.  **Existing Folder:** If the files have already been moved, the request only needs the `folder_path`.
+The backend will read the contents from disk.
 - **UI Update:**
     - The backend responds with more specific sub-folder suggestions.
     - The UI creates new `CategoryCard` instances that are visually nested *inside* the parent card.